Code-Institute-Submissions/milestone-1-gym_AprResub/README.md

 * The join now button will trigger a pop out modal prompting users to enter their details.

-* The social media links will all direct users to the associated website in a new window.
+* The social media links will direct users to the associated website in a new window.

+* The logo wil bring users back to home page

 ## Technologies:

+* HTML

+* CSS

 * Bootstrap 4 was used for layout, to reduce navbar to hamburger menu and for the modal popout. https://getbootstrap.com/